-Rabies – is possibly one of the most famous dog diseases, rabies is transmitted through saliva and blood, affecting the Central Nervous System and causing inflammation in the brain, which eventually leads to death.
+Rabies – is possibly one of the most famous and the most serious of dog diseases.
+Rabies is transmitted through saliva and blood, affecting the Central Nervous System and causing inflammation in the brain, which eventually leads to death.

 Kidney Disease - All dogs are prone to some type of kidney dog diseases as they approach their older years in life.
 This is especially true for dogs that reach the age of eight or above.
 In fact, this is the approximate age when the kidneys are less likely to function as they did during the dog's younger years.

 Addison's Disease Dog Symptoms – Addison's disease in dogs can be marked by a wide variety of symptoms and side effects, so the moment you notice something awry you should schedule an immediate vet appointment.
 Learn about the most common Addison's disease symptoms here.

 Gilchrist's Disease Dog Symptoms – Learn the symptoms of the common dog disease Gilchrist's disease, also known as blastomycosis.
 This is a fungal infection that Dog First Aid can not treat.
 Learn the warning signs and early symptoms of Gilchrist's disease in this article.

 Dog Liver Disease Symptoms – Liver disease can be marked by a wide array of symptoms, but simple measures are usually enough to treat liver disease.
 From lethargy to anxiety, learn all of the symptoms of liver disease in dogs in this article.